 Airbnb, Slack and Palantir Technologies are some of the other highly valued businesses that could soon go public.
 But VC-backed companies that aren't planning IPOs have experienced recent valuations spikes, too.
 E-cigarette company Juul, Elon Musk's SpaceX and payments specialist Stripe have all ascended into the top five of our list after raising new capital in the past six months, and companies like DoorDash and Epic Games have seen major step-ups of their own.

 We're using PitchBook data to track the 25 most valuable VC-backed companies in the US.
-(There are currently more than that on this list, however, due to a five-way tie for 23rd place.)
 We'll continue to update the list with new additions or changes in rankings.
 Click on the logos in the sortable chart to access each company's free profile: